google/jaxopt/README.md

 ## Status<a id="status"></a>

 JAXopt is no longer maintained nor developed.
-Alternatives may be found [here](https://docs.jax.dev/en/latest/).
+Alternatives may be found on the JAX [website](https://docs.jax.dev/en/latest/).
 Some of its features (like losses, projections, lbfgs optimizer) have been ported into [optax](https://github.com/google-deepmind/optax).
 We are sincerely grateful for all the community contributions the project has garnered over the years.